 If you want people to stop and visit your roadside farm stand, you need to catch their eye!
 Plan to invest in large, attractive signs that can easily be seen as you’re driving down the road.

 Use them to attract attention and give people an idea of exactly what they’ll find when they stop and visit.
 Remember that your signs are a representation of your business, so don’t just whip one up using a piece of cardboard!
 Instead, consider having a designer create something you can feel proud of.
-After all, if things go well, your signs will become a sought-out landmark for new visitors who are seeking out the area’s best new farmers market stand.
+After all, if things go well, your signs will become a sought-out landmark for new visitors who are seeking out the area’s best new produce stands at outdoor markets.

 Add Some Extras

-When creating your roadside farm stand, there’s no harm in thinking outside the box.
-Adding some fun extras will improve the customer experience and help you build a reputation for yourself.
+When coming up with farm stand ideas, there’s no harm in thinking outside the box.
+Adding some fun extras will improve the customer experience and help you build a reputation for yourself at outdoor markets.